YlNi26/PASDiff/README.md

 <br>

-⭐ *If PASDiff is helpful to your paper or project, please consider starring this repo or citing our paper.
+⭐ *If PASDiff is helpful for you, please consider starring this repo or citing our paper.
 Thanks!* 🤗

 </div>